slytomcat/http-mock/README.md

 The format of chunked response is described in the section [below](#chunked-response-file-format).

 It's important to understand that responses in HTTP/2 protocol version can be treated as chunked.
 Thous even one chunk response in HTTP/2 protocol may be written into chunked data format.
 This is one more reason to review the generated config and correct it together with the responses.
-The chunked response can be converted into conventional one by removing 12 first symbols from each line.
+The chunked response can be converted into conventional one by removing first 12 symbols from each line.
-Also remove the `"Transfer-Encoding": "chunked"` item from `"headers"` and remove the `"chunked": "true"` parameter fron corresponding response into the handler config.
+Also remove the `"Transfer-Encoding": "chunked"` item from `"headers"` and remove the `"chunked": "true"` parameter from corresponding response into the handler config.

 ## get
 ```